What is Throat cancer?

 What are the causes of throat cancer?

-Factors that results in the development or growth of cancer cells in the throat include:
+Factors that result in the development or growth of cancer cells in the throat include:

 - Excessive alcohol use.